-METROPOLIS – The following information was released from the Office of the Director of Public Safety and Metropolis Police Chief Harry Masse on Monday, May 2, 2022.
+METROPOLIS – The following information was released by the Metropolis Police Department on Tuesday, Jan.
+3, 2023.

-A Metropolis officer on patrol observed James R. Beasley, 56, of Metropolis walking on Vienna St. The officer was aware that Beasley was wanted on a warrant.
-The warrant was issued by Massac County on two charges of ID theft.
-Beasley was lodged in the Massac County Detention Center.
+A Metropolis Officer observed Felicia R. Oliver, 46, Metropolis at 7th and Yasoda.
+The officer was aware that Oliver was wanted on a warrant.
+The warrant was issued by Massac County for FTA-Driving While License Suspended.
+Oliver was arrested and lodged at the Massac County Detention Center.

 The preceding information pertains to an arrest made by the Metropolis Police Department.
-These arrests was made on the basis of probable cause and all arrestees are presumed innocent until proven guilty.
+This arrest was made on the basis of probable cause and all arrestees are presumed innocent until proven guilty.